-Targeting fans after an Ariana Grande concert, a devastating terror attack in Manchester yesterday left more than 20 dead and dozens wounded, turning a moment of carefree joy into horror.
+Targeting fans after an Ariana Grande concert, a devastating terror attack in Manchester left at least 22 dead and dozens wounded, turning a moment of carefree joy into horror.

 In the face of this tragedy, Mancunians rushed across the city to help those affected by the violence.
 These acts of kindness show that violence will not have the final word.
 Here's a snapshot of the acts of compassion that capture the spirit of the city.